Skip to content

 SvelteKit

-SvelteKit is built on Vite, so there’s no dedicated SvelteKit package — which integration you use depends on where you deploy.
+SvelteKit is built on Vite, so there’s no dedicated SvelteKit package.
+You use the Vite integration the same way regardless of where you deploy.

 Check out the SvelteKit example project for a working reference.